 On the anniversary of Pema Khandro’s work as a Buddhist teacher, Gyaldak Rinpoche presided over an enthronement ceremony in Berkeley, California, which was attended by fifty of Pema Khandro Rinpoche’s students and friends.
 Since then, Gyaldak Rinpoche has actively encouraged the current Pema Khandro Rinpoche to continue the teachings of her predecessor and in so doing to spread Buddhism throughout North America and the world.

-During the following year after her enthronement at the MahaSiddha Center, Gyaldak Rinpoche and Pema Khandro Rinpoche taught the Rinchen Trengwa Chod together to her students, bringing a primary practice from the lineage of her previous lifetime and home monastery in Eastern Tibet to her North American students.
+During the following year after her enthronement, Gyaldak Rinpoche and Pema Khandro Rinpoche taught the Rinchen Trengwa Chod together to her students, bringing a primary practice from the lineage of the first Pema Khandro and home monastery in Eastern Tibet to her North American students.
 At the end of the retreat when everyone gathered together to chant the practice in English, Gyaldak Rinpoche had tears visibly streaming down his cheeks, overwhelmed with joy to see Americans genuinely engaged in the practice of Buddhadharma, and overjoyed to see the continuation of Pema Khandro’s lineage.
-The Rinchen Trengwa Chod continues to be a central practice for Pema Khandro’s students.
+The Rinchen Trengwa Chod continues to be practiced by Pema Khandro’s students, alongside other Chod systems.

-Gyaldak Rinpoche gave her the title of Pema Khandro Rinpoche during her enthronement and as per the tradition, in order to honor the interdependence with the history of the lineage, this is the name she uses when teaching.
+Gyaldak Rinpoche gave her the title of Tulku Pema Khandro Rinpoche during her enthronement and as per the tradition, in order to honor the interdependence with the history of the lineage, she used the name Pema Khandro when teaching.

 When Gyaldak Rinpoche and Pema Khandro met, she had already been concentrated on teaching the very teachings that the previous Pema Khandro was devoted to propagating.
 Thus, the recognition offers an additional support for the continuation of the work she has been already dedicated to.